-We have reached point in history where analog governance models are no longer sufficient for regulating digital societies.
+We have reached a point in history where analog governance models are no longer sufficient for regulating digital societies.
 While technology-enabled regulations might be one feasible solution, they come with both promises and challenges that must be considered.

 The advent of digital public infrastructure offers a new possibility to enforce laws through technology-enabled regulations.
 Today, many countries are in the process of designing and implementing their digital public infrastructure, particularly identity and payment systems, data exchange, and e-commerce, as well as other key components.
 Implementing technology-enabled regulations alongside digital public infrastructure could help regulators break out of the cycle of post-facto enforcement of regulations.
 For example, when designing a new data exchange platform, implementors could directly embed legal principles like consent and privacy as technology-enabled regulations.
 Embedding legal principles could also help reduce the dependency of regulators on post-facto measures, like penalties and other punitive deterrent measures.
 However, if poorly implemented, technology-enabled regulations could end up embedding state surveillance into the digital public infrastructure “operating system,” leading to numerous harms.